cory-g/Portfolio-Projects/01-MLB-Spinrate-Data-in-R/README.md

 ### In Conclusion:

-Although there was never an official investigation into the pitcher’s use of a foreign substance during the game, I truly believe the data tells a different story.
+Although there was never an official investigation into the pitcher’s use of a foreign substance during the game, I believe the data tells a different story.

-I am of the opinion that the increases in Spinrate and Speed across all pitches points towards the use of a foreign substance to get a better grip on the ball.
+I am of the opinion that the increases in Spinrate and Speed across all pitches points towards the use of a foreign substance on the ball.

-In particular with the Slider, the significant Spinrate increase seems to have caused it to be the only pitch which had a higher Post Season Strikeout Percentage.
+In particular with the Slider, the significant Spinrate increase made it a more effective pitch based on the Post Season Strikeout Percentages.

 #### We may never find out the truth, but **the data does not lie!**